2012 Argyll and Bute Council election

-Elections to Argyll and Bute Council were held on 3 May 2012 on the same day as the 31 other local authorities in Scotland.
+Elections to Argyll and Bute Council were held on 3 May 2012, on the same day as the 31 other local authorities in Scotland.
 The election used the eleven wards created under the Local Governance (Scotland) Act 2004, with 36 councillors being elected.
 Each ward elected either 3 or 4 members, using the STV electoral system.

-After the 2007 Local Election a coalition was formed between the Alliance for Independents group and the Scottish National Party.
+After the 2007 local election, a coalition was formed between the Alliance for Independents group and the Scottish National Party.
 This arrangement subsequently broke up and the Independent group formed a minority administration with the support of the Scottish Liberal Democrats.

-The 2012 election saw Independent Councillors remain the largest grouping on the Council while the Scottish National Party increased their representation again by 3 seats, chiefly at the expense of the Lib Dems.
+The 2012 election saw Independent councillors remain the largest grouping on the Council, while the Scottish National Party increased their representation again by 3 seats, chiefly at the expense of the Lib Dems.
 The Scottish Conservative and Unionist Party gained an additional seat and replaced the Lib Dems in third place according to vote share.

-Following the election an administration was formed between the Scottish National Party and the Argyll First Group of Independent Councilors.
+Following the election an administration was formed between the Scottish National Party and the Argyll First Group of Independent Councillors.
 However, this coalition subsequently broke down, and after the SNP National Executive prevented the SNP group forming a coalition with the Scottish Conservatives and Liberal Democrats, 4 members of the SNP group including Roddy McCuish, Mary Jean Devon, Michael Breslin and Robert MacIntyre left the SNP, and a coalition of Independents, Scottish Conservatives, and Liberal Democrats was subsequently formed in October 2013, led by Dick Walsh.
 Another member of the SNP Group, Fred Hall, had previously left the SNP in April 2013, and now sits as an independent.